qianyu-berkeley/NLP_study/Notes/NLP.md

 * RNN (Naive)
   * The architure is a natural fit for language modeling
+    * seq to seq (many in many out)
+    * seq to vector (many to one)
+    * vector to seq (one to many)
   * Major issue is Vanish/Exploding Gradient problem
     * Vanishing: if error of network is too small, it propergate and becomes much small for the network to learn
     * Exploding: if weight is too large, it will grow exponentially, the network will oscillate without learning
+    * ReLU and variation of ReLU can help to reduce vanishing gradient because it does not exponentially decrease the rate of change as sigmoid
+    * Batch norm is another way to alleviate vanishing gradients
+    * Better initialization

 ***